Commodore-Bench/Commodore-64-Character-Generator-Dissasembly/readme.md

 ### Contributing
 Well, there's nothing stopping you from making a pull request.

-If you feel that there's a better symbol for representing the commodore 64 character or you've noticed that I have done a mistake feel free to make one.
+If you feel that there's a better symbol for representing the commodore 64 character or you've noticed that I have done a mistake, feel free to make one.

 ## Webgraphy
 [Coding 64](http://www.coding64.org/)